The Home Depot (NYSE:HD) Coverage Initiated by Analysts at Citigroup

-Equities researchers at Citigroup started coverage on shares of The Home Depot (NYSE:HD) in a report issued on Tuesday, Briefing.com reports.
-The brokerage set a “buy” rating and a $288.00 price target on the home improvement retailer’s stock.
-Citigroup’s target price suggests a potential upside of 11.18% from the stock’s current price.
+Investment analysts at Citigroup began coverage on shares of The Home Depot (NYSE:HD) in a note issued to investors on Monday, Benzinga reports.
+The firm set a “buy” rating and a $288.00 price target on the home improvement retailer’s stock.
+Citigroup’s price objective would indicate a potential upside of 3.84% from the company’s current price.

-A number of other equities research analysts also recently issued reports on the company.
-Wedbush downgraded The Home Depot from an “outperform” rating to a “neutral” rating in a research note on Wednesday, November 11th.
-Gordon Haskett upgraded The Home Depot from an “accumulate” rating to a “buy” rating and set a $315.00 price target for the company in a research note on Thursday, November 12th.
-Guggenheim upgraded The Home Depot from a “neutral” rating to a “buy” rating and set a $310.00 price target for the company in a research note on Wednesday, January 13th.
-Morgan Stanley boosted their price target on The Home Depot from $300.00 to $320.00 and gave the company an “overweight” rating in a research note on Friday, December 4th.
-Finally, Piper Sandler boosted their price target on The Home Depot from $288.00 to $296.00 and gave the company a “neutral” rating in a research note on Wednesday, November 18th.
+Other equities analysts also recently issued research reports about the stock.
+Telsey Advisory Group upgraded shares of The Home Depot from a “market perform” rating to an “outperform” rating and increased their price target for the company from $300.00 to $315.00 in a report on Monday, November 16th.
+DA Davidson cut their price target on shares of The Home Depot from $315.00 to $295.00 and set a “neutral” rating for the company in a report on Wednesday, November 18th.
+Morgan Stanley increased their price target on shares of The Home Depot from $300.00 to $320.00 and gave the company an “overweight” rating in a report on Friday, December 4th.
+Piper Sandler increased their price objective on shares of The Home Depot from $288.00 to $296.00 and gave the company a “neutral” rating in a research note on Wednesday, November 18th.
 They noted that the move was a valuation call.
-Five research analysts have rated the stock with a hold rating, twenty-five have issued a buy rating and one has assigned a strong buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus target price of $294.13.
+Finally, Guggenheim raised shares of The Home Depot from a “neutral” rating to a “buy” rating and set a $310.00 price objective on the stock in a research note on Wednesday, January 13th.
+Five research analysts have rated the stock with a hold rating and twenty-five have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average price target of $295.39.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Norges Bank purchased a new stake in shares of The Home Depot during the 4th quarter worth approximately $3,153,816,000.
-Morgan Stanley raised its holdings in shares of The Home Depot by 10.6% during the 4th quarter.
-Morgan Stanley now owns 11,028,573 shares of the home improvement retailer’s stock worth $2,929,410,000 after acquiring an additional 1,058,223 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its holdings in shares of The Home Depot by 19.7% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 6,142,046 shares of the home improvement retailer’s stock worth $1,631,450,000 after acquiring an additional 1,011,984 shares in the last quarter.
-Alliancebernstein L.P. raised its holdings in shares of The Home Depot by 11.8% during the 4th quarter.
-Alliancebernstein L.P. now owns 9,402,719 shares of the home improvement retailer’s stock worth $2,497,550,000 after acquiring an additional 991,241 shares in the last quarter.
-Finally, AJO LP raised its holdings in shares of The Home Depot by 1,377.3% during the 3rd quarter.
-AJO LP now owns 598,261 shares of the home improvement retailer’s stock worth $166,142,000 after acquiring an additional 557,765 shares in the last quarter.
-68.71% of the stock is currently owned by institutional investors.
+Hedge funds have recently made changes to their positions in the company.
+Norges Bank purchased a new position in The Home Depot in the fourth quarter valued at approximately $3,153,816,000.
+Morgan Stanley raised its holdings in The Home Depot by 10.6% in the fourth quarter.
+Morgan Stanley now owns 11,028,573 shares of the home improvement retailer’s stock valued at $2,929,410,000 after buying an additional 1,058,223 shares during the period.
+Price T Rowe Associates Inc. MD raised its holdings in The Home Depot by 19.7% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 6,142,046 shares of the home improvement retailer’s stock valued at $1,631,450,000 after buying an additional 1,011,984 shares during the period.
+Alliancebernstein L.P. raised its holdings in The Home Depot by 11.8% in the fourth quarter.
+Alliancebernstein L.P. now owns 9,402,719 shares of the home improvement retailer’s stock valued at $2,497,550,000 after buying an additional 991,241 shares during the period.
+Finally, AJO LP raised its holdings in The Home Depot by 1,377.3% in the third quarter.
+AJO LP now owns 598,261 shares of the home improvement retailer’s stock valued at $166,142,000 after buying an additional 557,765 shares during the period.
+Institutional investors and hedge funds own 68.71% of the company’s stock.

 The Home Depot, Inc operates as a home improvement retailer.
 It operates The Home Depot stores that sell various building materials, home improvement products, lawn and garden products, and dÃ©cor products, as well as provide installation, home maintenance, and professional service programs to do-it-yourself and professional customers.